eosyn-z/eosyn-z.github.io/pages/nature.md

 <script>
 document.addEventListener('DOMContentLoaded', function() {
-    // PASTE YOUR IMAGE LINKS IN THESE ARRAYS const forestImages = [
+    // PASTE YOUR IMAGE LINKS IN THESE ARRAYS!
+IF YOU WANT TO ADD IMAGES, THIS IS WHERE TO DO IT!
+    // MAKE SURE TO LABEL THEM CORRECTLY, OTHERWISE BUTTON USE WON'T MAKE SENSE!

+    const forestImages = [
         // Add forest image URLs here
     ];